Creating A To Do List In WordPress

 Priority Labels

-This section lets you customize your labels for prioritizing important, normal and low items …
+Here you can customize your labels for important, normal and lowest priority items …

-Items given the highest priority display in red and lowest priority items display in a lighter shade of grey …
+Items prioritized as “important” are shown in red in your lists and lowest priority items display in a lighter shade of grey …

 Show To-Do Item ID